-A small gym equipped with a variety of exercise equipment (spin cycles, treadmills, elliptical trainer, stair climber, weights, etc.) is also available to undergraduate students at a low price of \$5/month.
+A small gym equipped with a variety of exercise equipment (spin cycles, treadmills, elliptical trainer, stair climber, weights, etc.) is also available to undergraduate students for a monthy nominal fee.
 See the Residence Hall Dean for hours and policies.

 Cafeteria